 - Identification of the hazardous wastes to be managed at the facility

 - Topographic map of the facility, drawings, and photographs

 The basic Part A information requirements are presented in TN Rule Chapter 0400-12-01-.07(4).
 For businesses with more than one facility, a Part A permit application must be submitted for each site.
 Businesses can claim confidentiality only at the time the application is submitted.

 Part B information is submitted in narrative form.
-There is no application form for Part B, but checklists can be provided to the applicant upon request.
 The Part B permit application can be extremely complex and requires substantial documentation.
 There are general information requirements for all hazardous waste management facilities, as well as unit-specific information that must be submitted.
 The specific requirements depend on the type of facility, but most facilities require, at a minimum, the following:

 - A general description of the facility, e.g., topographic map, description of treatment/storage/disposal processes, seismic and flood plain considerations, and traffic patterns

 - A waste analysis plan that details the chemical and physical characteristics of the wastes and residues to be handled at the facility

 - A copy of the waste analysis plan

 - A description of procedures to prevent hazards, e.g., security procedures and equipment, inspection schedule; preparedness and prevention, general hazard prevention, personnel training